 Boracay is a relatively small island but has quickly become one of the best places in the Philippines to visit.
-That being said, recently, the government had to shut the island off from all visitors for over 6-months due rebuild the infrastructure on the island.
-Thankfully, the island has now reopened but there’s a number of measures that are now in place to manage visitor numbers more sustainably.
+That being said, recently, the government had to shut the island off from all visitors for over 6 months due rebuild the infrastructure on the island.
+Thankfully, the island has now reopened but there are a number of measures that are now in place to manage visitor numbers more sustainably.

-If you’re travelling on a long-haul flight to the Philippines, it’s likely you’ll first fly into the capital city, Manila.
+If you’re travelling on a long-haul flight to the Philippines, you’ll likely first fly into the capital city, Manila.
 Now, Manila is a thriving (and pretty huge) metropolis that’s got everything from shiny skyscrapers, quirky Dessert Museums and plenty of history.

 Whilst you’re here, make sure you visit the lush gardens of Fort Santiago, ride a jeepney and pop into Jollibee’s for some spicy chicken.
 It’s not fancy in the slightest but I swear the chicken is addictive.

 If you want to stay in the more shiny part of Manila, book a hotel in Makati.
 We stayed at the Fairmont Makati which was ideal!

 Siagro Island is home to some of the best swell in the world so, naturally, surfing is a big deal here.
 However, If you’re not a surfer, fear not, as the island has plenty of white sand beaches and coral lagoons to explore, snorkel or just laze about in.